PanthonImem/CS1951a-BlogPost/README.md

 The dataset we are interested is the 10,000 most viewed Wikipedia pages in People category.

+### Important Word Extraction: Term Frequency-Inverse Document Frequency(TF-IDF)

- We have 5461 unique words in the extracted data.
+From all first paragraphs of these 10,000 pages, we have 5461 unique words in the extracted data.
 Among these 3815 are common english words(not name of person or place, result obtained by comparing words extracted to nltk library of common english word).

-### Important Word Extraction: Term Frequency-Inverse Document Frequency(TF-IDF)
 We want to know which word is important so we will use a technique called TF-IDF.

 The idea is, we believe that words that are important will appear more than others(Term Frequency), while it should